liyuze727/AutoAgent/README.md

-# AutoAgent Data Analysis and Feature Engineering Project
+# AutoAgent Project

-This is a Python project using LangChain Agents for automated data analysis and feature engineering.
-It first performs Exploratory Data Analysis (EDA) on the input dataset, generating text summaries and visualizations, and synthesizes a data context summary using a Large Language Model (LLM - Google Gemini).
-Subsequently, a second agent attempts to propose and engineer new features based on the EDA context and LLM suggestions, modifying the dataset.
+This is a Python project using LangChain Agents for automated data analysis, feature engineering, and clustering.
+1.  **Description Agent:** Performs Exploratory Data Analysis (EDA), generates summaries/visualizations, and uses an LLM (Google Gemini) for a data context summary.
+Allows human feedback for refinement.
+2.  **Feature Engineering Agent:** Based on the EDA context, proposes new features using the LLM and attempts to engineer them using pandas `eval`.
+3.  **Clustering Agent:** Takes the (potentially feature-engineered and preprocessed) data and applies multiple clustering algorithms (KMeans, GMM, Agglomerative, DBSCAN), evaluates them using Silhouette Score, selects the best, and generates a PCA visualization of the clusters.

 ## Prerequisites